CarrotOmics/CarrotOmics-Module/README.md

 local__biomaterial_project
 --------------------------

-This Triapl field can be used on a biomaterial entity page to show projects and analyses using this biomaterial.
+This Tripal field can be used on a biomaterial entity page to show projects and analyses using this biomaterial.
 ![local__biomaterial_project example image](/docs/local__biomaterial_project_example.jpg?raw=true "Example")

 local__analysis_project
 -----------------------

-This Triapl field can be used on an analysis entity page to show what project this analysis belongs to.
+This Tripal field can be used on an analysis entity page to show what project this analysis belongs to.
 ![local__analysis_project example image](/docs/local__analysis_project_example.jpg?raw=true "Example")

 local__project_analysis
 -----------------------

-This Triapl field can be used on a project entity page to show all analyses that are part of the project.
+This Tripal field can be used on a project entity page to show all analyses that are part of the project.
 ![local__project_analysis example image](/docs/local__project_analysis_example.jpg?raw=true "Example")